aholachek/react-flip-toolkit/README.md

 ## Scale transitions made eas(ier)

-Some other FLIP libraries just allow you to animate position changes, but things get a lot more interesting once you can animate scale changes as well (check out the two examples at the top of the README to see what scale animations bring to the table).
+Some other FLIP libraries just allow you to animate position changes, but things get a lot more interesting once you can animate scale changes as well (check out the demos at the top of the README to see what scale animations bring to the table).
 The problem with scale animations has to do with children -- if you scale a div up 2x, you will warp any children it has by scaling them up too, creating a weird-looking animation.
 That's why this library allows you to wrap the child with a `Flipped` component that has an `inverseFlipId` to counteract the transforms of the parent:

 ```js